-Associations between the triarchic traits and mental health symptoms: the role of coping styles as mediators
+Associations between triarchic traits and mental health symptoms: the role of coping styles as mediators

 Lucas de Francisco Carvalho, Cibelle de Oliveira, Maria Clara Romão Pontes Rolim Garcia, Gisele Magarotto Machado